 In the years since, I have managed large administrative histories on topics as varied as Yosemite National Park, the Las Vegas Valley Water District and fire management within the National Parks, and taught a wide range of classes across several disciplines, including environmental histories of the Mississippi and Colorado River Basins, historical methods, and sustainability.

-Published in 2012, my first book Colorado Powder Keg: Ski Resorts and the Environmental Movement, examines the history of Colorado’s ski industry and investigates how private interests profited from the development of public lands, the role of the U.S. Forest Service in fostering the development of ski resorts, and the changing value of nature from extractive use to recreational use throughout the 20th century.
+Published in 2012, my first book Colorado Powder Keg: Ski Resorts and the Environmental Movement, examines the history of Colorado’s ski industry and investigates how private interests profited from the development of public lands, as well as the role of the U.S. Forest Service in fostering the development of ski resorts, and the changing value of nature from extractive use to recreational use throughout the 19th and 20th centuries.
 My work has been featured on NPR’s Colorado Matters and numerous newspapers and periodicals.

 For more see my CV.